robertbeal/docker-syncthing/README.md

 # Syncthing

+**ARCHIVED** as I now use LinuxServer's Syncthing image so don't maintain this

 A production optimised version of Syncthing, able to run in `--read-only` mode and use `su-exec` for managing the user it runs as.
 Supported architectures can be seen on [Docker Hub](https://hub.docker.com/repository/docker/robertbeal/syncthing).

 ## Running in read-only mode